Phaethon: The mournful sisters

 Although the Heliades' role and fate in the myth is not mentioned in any of the surviving fragments of Phaethon, Euripides briefly brings up the Heliades and their shedding of amber tears for their brother by the Eridanus in another play, Hippolytus.

 Ovid vividly describes the sisters cry and mourn for their brother by the banks of the Eridanus for four months unmoving.
 Then, as they try to move, find themselves rooted to the ground, unable to leave.
 Their mother Clymene finds them, and although she tries to free her daughters by breaking off the forming branches and snapping the barks, she is unable to help them and the metamorphosis is completed.

 The Odyssey scholiast writes that Zeus, feeling pity for them, changed them into the amber-crying poplar trees, and allowing them to retain the memories of their old lives and sorrows.

-According to Quintus Smyrnaeus, it was Helios who turned them into trees, for their honor to Phaethon, and Hyginus wrote that they were transformed into trees for yoking the chariot without their father's consent.

 The part concerning the Heliades might have been a mythical device to account for the origin of amber; it is probably of no coincidence that the Greek word for amber, elektron (ἤλεκτρον), resembles elektor (ἠλέκτωρ), an epithet of Helios.
 The poplar tree was considered sacred to Helios, due to the sun-like brilliance its shining leaves have.

+Quintus Smyrnaeus described that Helios turned their tears into amber, for their honor to Phaethon, and Hyginus wrote that they were transformed into trees for yoking the chariot without their father's consent.

 The mournful lover

 Later authors, particularly the Romans, mention the story of Cycnus, a man who was Phaethon's lover and deeply mourned his death and was turned into a swan, birds who are known for mourning the loss of their mates for days.
+The earliest of these authors appears to have been Phanocles.
 In Ovid's account, the gods turned the inconsolable Cycnus into a swan soon after Phaethon's own death; even as a swan he retained memories of Phaethon's fiery demise, and the bird would thereafter avoid the sun's heat.
 Virgil instead writes that Cycnus mourned for Phaethon well into his old age, thereupon he was turned into a swan, his white hair becoming the bird's white feathers upon transformation.
 Pausanias and Servius explicitly name Apollo as the god who turned Cycnus into a swan, after having blessed him with talent in singing at some time before; Apollo then placed him among the stars, as the constellation Cygnus, "the swan".
 Cycnus' profession as a musician seems to be a direct reference to the swan song swans are famous for.